 Red is primary.
 Solid Ink is secondary.
 Outline is tertiary.
 Text is in-paragraph.
 Two button styles per page, max.

 Three parts: a number, a verb-context, a named client with a date range.
 No anonymous "a leading SaaS company."
 Names or it didn't happen.
+The cells above are the format.
+Fill them with real engagements once they produce numbers, not before.

 Kyra is product-shaped.
 Dark.
 Spec-sheet.
 Model numbers.
 Conversion System is agency-shaped.
 Paper.
 Type.
 Signed by humans.
 The contrast is the point.